MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **What**

 The second example demonstrates how we can begin to control and synchronize audio over the network using OSC.
 Both programs (PD and Python) will play an audio file upon receiving a "tick" message from a client.
 The "tick" OSC messages are sent from the clients at regular intervals creating a simple metronome.

-Most likely, you will notice that the stability of the networked controlled metronome is quite bad, with periodic dropouts due to network jitter and latency.
-This will especially be true if you connect using WiFi, such as Eduroam or the MCT personal local WiFi.

 <p align="left">
  <img src="./fig/example2.jpg" height=300>